anbar-ruthenium/IASA-SWDT-course/README.md

 # Andrii_Baranichenko
 This branch contains WebAPI tests.
 The instruction of how to run them below:

-Clone this repository
+1) Clone this repository.
-You need JDK, Maven and Allure to be installed.
+2) You need JDK, Maven and Allure to be installed.
-Open this project in IDE and run Test.java
+3) Open this project in IDE and run Test.java